 (1) Value-added is the amount in basis points by which the average annual gross composite return of each of our strategies has outperformed the broad-based market index most commonly used by our clients to compare the performance of the relevant strategy.
 Value-added for periods less than one year is not annualized.
-The Artisan High Income strategy may hold loans and other security types that may not be included in the BofA Merrill Lynch High Yield Master II Index.
+(2) The Artisan High Income strategy may hold loans and other security types, including securities with lower credit ratings, that may not be included in the BofA Merrill Lynch High Yield Master II Index.
 At times, this can cause material differences in relative performance.